 Children 6 to 11 years old may show extreme withdrawal, disruptive behavior, and/or inability to pay attention.
 Regressive behaviors, nightmares, sleep problems, irrational fears, irritability, refusal to attend school, outbursts of anger and fighting are also common in traumatized children of this age.
 Also the child may complain of stomachaches or other bodily symptoms that have no medical basis.
 Schoolwork often suffers.
 Depression, anxiety, feelings of guilt and emotional numbing or “flatness” are often present as well.

-Adolescents 12 to 17 years old may exhibit responses similar to those of adults, including Coping With Flashbacks, nightmares, emotional numbing, avoidance of any reminders of the traumatic event, depression, substance abuse, problems with peers, and anti-social behavior.
+Adolescents 12 to 17 years old may exhibit responses similar to those of adults, including flashbacks, nightmares, emotional numbing, avoidance of any reminders of the traumatic event, depression, substance abuse, problems with peers, and anti-social behavior.
 Also common are withdrawal and isolation, physical complaints, suicidal thoughts, school avoidance, academic decline, sleep disturbances, and confusion.
 The adolescent may feel extreme guilt over his or her failure to prevent injury or loss of life, and may harbor revenge fantasies that interfere with recovery from the trauma.

 Some youngsters are more vulnerable to trauma than others, for reasons scientists don’t fully understand.
 It has been shown that the impact of a traumatic event is likely to be greatest in the child or adolescent who previously has been the victim of child abuse or some other form of trauma, or who already had a mental health problem.8-11 And the youngster who lacks family support is more at risk for a poor recovery.12